William Owtram

 William Owtram D.D.
 (17 March 1626 – 23 August 1679) was a clergyman who published notable theological works.
-After leading the church of the House of Commons, St. Margaret's, Westminster, he gained preferment as Archdeacon of Leicester.
+After leading the church of the House of Commons, St. Margaret's, Westminster, he gained preferment as the Archdeacon of Leicester.

 Life

 Son of Robert Owtram, he was born at Barlow, near Chesterfield in Derbyshire, on 17 March 1625–6.
 On 13 May 1642 he was admitted a sizar of Trinity College, Cambridge, where he graduated B.A. in 1646.
 He was afterwards elected to a fellowship at Christ's College, where he graduated M.A. in 1649.
 In 1655 he held the university office of junior proctor, and in 1662 he was created D.D.
 His first church preferment was in Lincolnshire, and he subsequently obtained the rectory of St. Mary Woolnoth, London, which he resigned in 1666.
 In 1664 he was also Minister, but not Rector, of St. Margaret's, Westminster.
 He stayed in London during the plague in 1665 On 30 July 1669 he was installed Archdeacon of Leicester.
 On 30 July 1670 he was installed prebendary of Westminster.